Geraldton Airport: Rescue and emergency services

+DFES and WA Police typically use Geraldton Airport as a base for their Perth-based aircraft when conducting missions and operations in the region.

+The Moonyoonooka Volunteer Bush Fire Brigade and Geraldton-Greenough SES are located within the airport precinct, with the new SES building opening in 2019 as part of the 2018-2019 Airport Expansion Project.

+Royal Australian Air Force

 Flying training squadrons from RAAF Base Pearce also use Geraldton Airport.
-They pay regular visits with Pilatus PC-12 training aircraft often staying overnight conducting circuits and cross-country navigation exercises.
+They pay regular visits with Pilatus PC-21 training aircraft, and occasional visits with Hawk 127 jets, often staying overnight conducting circuits and cross-country navigation exercises.

 C130 Hercules transport aircraft also use Geraldton Airport for training on occasions throughout the year.

 History

+1921 Australia's first scheduled air mail service

+Australia's first scheduled air mail service commenced on 5 December 1921 with a flight from Geraldton to Derby by West Australian Airways Ltd, flown by World War I veterans Maj.
+Norman Brearley DSO, MC, AFC and Lt.
+Len Taplin in a Bristol Tourer.

+The airfield was originally located in what is now the Geraldton suburb of Utakarra before later moving to its current location in Moonyoonooka.

 World War II

-From 1941 to 1945, Geraldton was the site of No. 4 Service Flying Training School RAAF during World War II.
+From 1941 to 1945, Geraldton Airport (by now located in Moonyoonooka) was the site of No. 4 Service Flying Training School RAAF during World War II.

-It was formed in February 1941 and commenced flying the following month, responsible for intermediate and advanced instruction of pilots under the Empire Air Training Scheme (EATS).
+The training school was formed in February 1941 and commenced flying the following month, responsible for intermediate and advanced instruction of pilots under the Empire Air Training Scheme (EATS).
 The school operated Avro Anson aircraft and by November 1941, two Fairey Battles and two de Havilland Fox Moths also operated at No. 4 SFTS.

 In August 1943, No. 4 SFTS had a visit from an Avro Lancaster, "Queenie VI".

 Two reserve squadrons were formed in response to the outbreak of war in the Pacific, though they never saw action.
 Flying activity was reduced towards the end of 1943, and the school was disbanded in May 1945, having graduated over 1,000 pilots.
 It re-formed as No. 87 Operational Base Unit, which was renamed Care and Maintenance Unit (CMU) Geraldton in May 1946.
 CMU Geraldton was disbanded in September 1947.

+1945 Douglas DC-3 service commencement

+In 1945, MacRobertson Miller Aviation Company (MMA) began Douglas DC-3 services to Geraldton with flight time of less than 2 hours to Perth.
+DC-3 services continued into the early 1960s.

+1960s Fokker F-27 Friendship service commencement, Qantas B707 alternative landing site

+In December 1959, MMA commenced flying the Fokker F27 to Geraldton, increasing passenger seats to 40 and halving the flight time to Perth to about one hour.
+The first F27 flight by MMA to Geraldton was by Captain Syd Goddard, a graduate of the former No. 4 Service Flying School which was based at Geraldton during World War II.

+In 1962, Geraldton Airport was approved as an alternative landing airport should Perth Airport be unavailable, for Qantas Boeing 707s, one of the largest commercial airliners at the time.